Bob Graham: U.S. Senator

 Graham was elected to the U.S. Senate in 1986, defeating incumbent Senator Paula Hawkins, 55% to 45%.
-He was reelected in 1992 (over Bill Grant, 66%–34%) and 1998 (over Charlie Crist, 63%–37%) and chose not to seek reelection in 2004.
+He was reelected in 1992 (over Bill Grant, 66% to 34%) and 1998 (over Charlie Crist, 63% to 37%) and chose not to seek reelection in 2004.
 Upon retiring from the Senate in January 2005, Graham had served 38 consecutive years in public office.

-Graham served 10 years on the Senate Intelligence Committee, which he chaired during and after 9/11 and the run-up to the Iraq war.
+Graham served 10 years on the United States Senate Select Committee on Intelligence, which he chaired during and after 9/11 and the run-up to the Iraq war.
 He led the joint congressional investigation into 9/11.
 As chair of the Intelligence Committee, Graham opposed the War in Iraq and was one of the 23 senators to vote against President George W. Bush's request for authorization of the use of military force.
 After meeting with military leaders in February 2002 and requesting and reviewing a National Intelligence Estimate, he said he "felt we were being manipulated and that the result was going to distract us from where our real enemies were".
 He continued to oppose the Iraq War, saying in 2008: "I'm afraid I never wavered from my belief that this was a distraction that was going to come to a bad end in Iraq and an even worse end in Afghanistan".

 In 2004, Graham published Intelligence Matters: The CIA, the FBI, Saudi Arabia and the Failure of America's War on Terror.
-In September 2008 the book was released in paperback with a new preface and postscript.

-Graham has a well-known habit of meticulously logging his daily activities (some as mundane as when he ate a tuna sandwich or rewound a tape of Ace Ventura) on color-coded notebooks, which some say may have cost him a spot on past vice-presidential tickets.
+Graham had a well-known habit of meticulously logging his daily activities (some as mundane as when he ate a tuna sandwich or rewound a tape of Ace Ventura) on color-coded notebooks, which Salon.com suggested in 2003 may have harmed his standing as a possible vice presidential candidate.
 The notebooks are now housed at the University of Florida library.

 Presidential and vice presidential politics

 Graham was considered as a Democratic nominee for Vice President of the United States in 1988, 1992, 2000, and 2004.
-He was a finalist on Bill Clinton's shortlist of running mates in 1992, and was reportedly on Al Gore's shortlist in 2000.
+He was a finalist on Bill Clinton's shortlist of running mates in 1992, and was also considered by Al Gore in 2000.

 2004 presidential election

 In December 2002, Graham announced his candidacy for President of the United States in the 2004 election.
-On January 31, 2003, he had open-heart surgery and his campaign faltered.
-He withdrew his candidacy on October 7, 2003.
-In November, he announced that he would not seek another term in the Senate.
+However, he withdrew from the race in October 2003, several months after heart surgery, and retired from the Senate the following year.